giorgio-bendoni/various-stuff/Inflation.md

 6. The annual rate of inflation is the percentage change from one year to the next.
 In the example, after one year the inflation rate is 2.9%.
 This is calculated as the price index for that year minus the price index for the previous year (102.9 – 100), divided by the price index for the previous year (100) multiplied by 100.
 For the following year it's (104.8 – 102.9) ÷ 102.9 x 100 = 1.8%.

-## What causes inflation?
+## How to measure inflation?
-In a market economy, where  determined by Supply and Demand
+In a market economy, where prices are solely determined by Supply and Demand, inflation is caused by excess supply of Money.
+This is particularly the case if there are are no increases in productivity or in investments.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2ODk0Nzc5Miw4NDYyNjc4NjQsMjAwMT
+eyJoaXN0b3J5IjpbMTEwMDk5MzU2MSw4NDYyNjc4NjQsMjAwMT
 g1OTYwMSw3ODY1NjE5OTMsLTEyMzMxMzUwLC0xODU5NTYzMTU4
 LC0xMjM3NTUwNTc2LC0zMDQ1MjcyMTcsNjYzOTQ2OTUsLTExMz
 c3NTQ3XX0=